-If it was a line to get my protective instincts up, it worked, and she should move to Hollywood.
+If it was a line to get my protective instincts up, it worked, and she deserved the fucking Oscar.

 I then sat down and finally lit a cigarette, ready to listen.
 I wasn’t particularly fond of sharing the moment of the first one of the day with a stranger.
 Particularly when we all still had our clothes on, but some days were just fuckier than others.

 “Look, we both know the last job wasn’t on the level.
 Things have just been going badly for me lately and I admit, I went a little off the rails.
 And I’m sorry, ok?
 But I do need your help.
 I’ve been working at the boutique store on Main, nice place, nice people but the boss well, her husband is into some shady stuff and I was thinking that maybe…”